Abdul Malik Jaber: Current activities

 As of 2010, Al-Jaber chairs several companies in Palestine, including the Golden Wheat Mills Company, Wassel Logistics and is on the board of Al Rafah Bank.
 He is also the chairman of Al-Mashreq Real Estate Company, Hadara Technologies, and Hulul Business Solutions.

 Al-Jaber is active in peace building and regional economic cooperation projects, and is a member of the board of several business associations and business councils including the Arab Business Council, the World Economic Forum, the Arab Technology Forum and the Young Presidents' Organization.
-He is also a founder of the Young Arab Leaders (YAL) chapter in Palestine, and today serves as a regional board member of the YAL Organization in Dubai with chapters in Lebanon, Bahrain, Saudi Arabia, Jordan, Kuwait, Qatar and the UAE.
+He is also a founder of the Young Arab Leaders (YAL) chapter in Palestine, and is a regional board member of the YAL Organization in Dubai with chapters in Lebanon, Bahrain, Saudi Arabia, Jordan, Kuwait, Qatar and the UAE.
 He is also a member of the Board of Cairo Amman Bank in Jordan, and is a member of its audit committee.
 He is a member of the executive committee of Ayla Jordan, and the executive committee for Astra Group Jordan, which is considered one of the most important investment holdings in the Kingdom, with investments in tourism, insurance, real estate, and agriculture.
 Al-Jaber is also a member of the Board of Directors of the Palestine Trade Center, Paltrade.

 Awards and recognition

-Abdul Malik Al-Jaber was a recipient of His Highness Sheikh Mohammed bin Rashid Al Maktoum "Best Arab Manager Award for Excellence in Management" in 2001, as the leading business executive in Palestine.
+Al-Jaber was a recipient of His Highness Sheikh Mohammed bin Rashid Al Maktoum "Best Arab Manager Award for Excellence in Management" in 2001, as the leading business executive in Palestine.